felixlu/awesome-stars/topics.md

 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an open-source AI + no-code platform for building business systems fast.
 Instead of generating everything from scratch, AI works on top of production-proven infrastructure and a WYSIWYG no
 - [teableio/teable](https://github.com/teableio/teable) - ✨ AI Spreadsheet for Business
 - [automatisch/automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Stop renting your intelligence.
-Own it with AnythingLLM.
-Everything you need for a powerful local-first agent experience
 - [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ All your agents and workspaces in one place, on every device you own.
 Track tasks on a board, accessible from desktop, mobile, browser, or API.
 Self-hosted.
 - [langgenius/dify](https://github.com/langgenius/dify) - Build Agentic workflows, RAG pipelines, with rich AI model and tool support on one collaborative workspace.
 Deploy on cloud, VPC, or self-hosted, so teams move from prototype to production without reb
 - [baidu/amis](https://github.com/baidu/amis) - 前端低代码框架，通过 JSON 配置就能生成各种页面。